Myocardial Abscess

 Background

-Myocardial abscess is a suppurative (pus-containing) infection of the myocardium, endocardium, native or prosthetic valves or perivalvular structures, or the cardiac conduction system.
-In this serious and life-threatening disease, early recognition and institution of appropriate medical and surgical therapy is necessary for patient survival.
+A myocardial abscess is a suppurative (pus-containing) infection of the myocardium, endocardium, native or prosthetic valves, perivalvular structures, or the cardiac conduction system.
+In this serious and life-threatening disease, early recognition and initiation of appropriate medical and surgical therapy is necessary for patient survival.

 In the past, most cases of myocardial abscess were discovered at autopsy.
 The very first report, published in 1933, was an autopsy report by Cossio and colleagues that involved the finding of a pneumococcal abscess in the region of infarcted myocardial tissue as a complication of bronchopneumonia.[1]
-Several more such cases were reported later, suggesting that myocardial abscess often occurs in the setting of septicemia and abscesses in other locations.
-Myocardial abscess can now be detected antemortem using various noninvasive diagnostic modalities.
+Several more such cases were reported later, suggesting that myocardial abscesses often occur in the setting of septicemia and abscesses in other locations.
+The presence of a myocardial abscess now can be detected antemortem using various noninvasive diagnostic modalities.

-Infective endocarditis (IE) has become the most common condition underlying myocardial abscesses.
+Infective endocarditis (IE) is the most common condition underlying myocardial abscesses.
 This article addresses the presenting features, diagnostic tests, therapeutic interventions, and follow-up strategies for myocardial abscess.

 Pathophysiology